-Application for exemptions must be made through the Faculty Office or online via the Automated Student Request Module at http://asrs/stud/ or from the Student Administration System (SAS) webpage.
-See Appendix VI for steps on how to access the system.
+Application for exemptions must be made through the Faculty Office or online via the Automated Student Request System (ASRS) at

 6.3 From Other Universities2

 - (a) A student transferring from another university to read for a UWI degree will have to do a minimum of two years of full-time study or 60 credits. - (b) Course outlines are to be submitted for departmental assessment, except in cases where the departments already have a record of the particular courses.
 Any course approved by departments will earn students exemption with credit from UWI equivalent courses up to the limit indicated by 6.3 (a) above. - (c) Exemption without credit may be granted for course(s) in excess of limit indicated.